amangeldyshalginbayev/Blogging_Application/README.md

 * Flask-Bcrypt - password hashing
 * Flask-Login - user session management for Flask
 * Flask-WTF - simplifies working with forms by integrating Flask and WTForms
-* Flask-Email - sending emails from Flask application
-* whitenoise - static file serving for Python web apps
+* yagmail - GMAIL/SMTP client for Python
 * Pillow - for image resizing
 * gunicorn - Python WSGI HTTP Server
 * ItsDangerous - securely signs data to ensure its integrity
 * pycodestyle - checking python code for PEP-8
 * pytest - framework for testing Python code

 ## Database
 For local development and testing **SQLite** database management system is used.
-In production **PostgreSQL** database management system is used provided by Heroku.

-## Static file serving
-As Heroku ephemeral filesystem does not support static file storage, files lost whenever a dyno container restarts or is replaced.
-WhiteNoise package used for serving static images files and .css files.
-Documentation for WhiteNoise can be found here: https://pypi.org/project/whitenoise/

 ## Installation